Q&A

 A. There is no additional fee for storage bid submissions.
 The $1000/MW participation fee is charged for the solar generation projects.

-The Order says that the storage adder can be revoked if the storage facility is not operational.
+Q. The December 2022 Order says that the storage adder can be revoked if the storage facility is not operational.
 Will you be providing criteria on what constitutes “not operational”?

 A. We will.
 The intent is to protect against storage being removed or taken out of operation after an adder is secured.
 For grid supply storage, we would expect the storage asset to remain merchant in the PJM markets, or provide Board Staff with a written explanation within 90 days of ceasing participation in markets.
 This requirement will be subject to auditing.